10 Tips to make Back-to-School more Sustainable

 If you do buy new, think about buying something that is going to last.
 We all know what the backpacks look like that aren't going to last, they are usually covered in a thin plastic that will wear or fray before winter hits, and we will throw it out when the strap breaks, because it's not worth fixing.

-2. Review school supplies before buying
+2. Review school supplies you already have before buying new

 Sure, pencil crayons might be on sale at eight stores this week.
-My mom loved the hand-me-down game, but she always bought new supplies to fill new pencil cases every fall, and stockpiled whatever was leftover from last year.
-My sibs and I are all in our thirties now and there is a washbasin sized tub of mostly still unused pencil crayons in her kitchen cupboard.
+My mom loved the hand-me-down clothing game, but she always bought new supplies to fill new pencil cases every fall, and stockpiled whatever was leftover from last year.
+My siblings and I are all in our thirties now and there is a washbasin sized tub of mostly still unused pencil crayons in her kitchen cupboard.
 I doubt I ever used up my pencil crayons in a year, or were even close to it.
-And, if there was a colour that I'd broken, we likely still had like 16 of that colour I could have replaced it with.
+And, if there was a colour that I'd broken, we likely still had 16 of that colour that I could have replaced it with.

 Instead of buying new packages of everything, open up last year's pencil case with your student and see what's needed based on what they already have.

-3. Avoid "phase" buying
+3. Avoid "phase" + trend buying

 I remember my sister went through a "horse" phase... you know, as we tend to do when we are 10, right?
 She had everything horse related, and people just knew that they needed to produce a gift with that theme when buying for her - it was just such a well-know obsession of hers.
-Then, one Christmas, she had to write "NO horse stuff - I'm out of that phase" on her Christmas list and underlined it, emphasizing that she would no longer be accepting things the old her would have loved.
+Then, one Christmas, she had to write "NO horse stuff - I'm out of that phase!" on her Christmas list and underlined it, emphasizing that she would no longer be accepting things the old her would have loved.

 4. Save your spent school supplies to recycle instead of tossing them

-5. Invest time into a new tradition
+5. Invest time into enjoying a new tradition instead

 6. Choose better paper products